fesor/behat-stepler/README.md

 $ composer require --dev fesor/behat-stepler
 ```

-Then you'll need to add extention into your `behat.yml`:
+Then you'll need to add extension into your `behat.yml`:
 ```
 default:
     suites: